101 Weather And Home Weather Station Facts & Tips You Need To Know

 And last but not least, on a planet about 5 000 light-years away, scientists discovered raindrops made of iron.

 On these planets, if the natural environment won't kill you, the rain definitely will.
 Maybe we should keep it in mind next time we want to complain about the weather.

 41) Weather Patterns On Neighboring Planets

-Winds of various speeds occur on many of planets in our solar system.
-With wind speeds on Saturn reaching 1800 km/h (1118 mph), and those on Neptune topping even that by reaching speeds of 2100 km/h (1305 mph), I have a suspicion earth may not be quite in the same league.
+Winds of various speeds occur on many of the planets in our solar system.
+With wind speeds on Saturn reaching 1800 km/h (1118 mph), and those on Neptune topping even that by reaching speeds of 2100 km/h (1305 mph), I have a suspicion Earth may not be quite in the same league.

 I think when it comes to extreme weather events, we should rather not try and compare ourselves with our neighbors in the solar system.